Kingdom (taxonomy): Viruses

-The International Committee on Taxonomy of Viruses uses the taxonomic rank "kingdom" in the classification of viruses (with the suffix -virae); but this is beneath the top level classifications of realm and subrealm.
+There is a large, but not absolute, consensus that viruses are not alive.
+However, for the sake of convenience, the International Committee on Taxonomy of Viruses uses the taxonomic rank "kingdom" in the classification of viruses (with the suffix -virae); this is beneath the top level classifications of realm and subrealm, classifying viruses using binomial nomenclature like living organisms.

-There is ongoing debate as to whether viruses can be included in the tree of life.
-The arguments against include the fact that they are obligate intracellular parasites that lack metabolism and are not capable of replication outside of a host cell.
+Arguments against viruses being alive include the fact that they are obligate intracellular parasites that lack metabolism and are not capable of replication outside of a host cell.
 Another argument is that their placement in the tree would be problematic, since it is suspected that viruses have various evolutionary origins, and they have a penchant for harvesting nucleotide sequences from their hosts.